 If your stay is short, prioritize being close to a metro station.
 Dubai may look easy on the map, but getting between areas takes time.

-Traveling to Dubai was, for me, an experience full of contrasts .
-I had high expectations of getting to know it, not only because of the Burj Khalifa or its extreme luxuries, but also because of everything I'd seen in documentaries and on social media about life in the Emirates.
-And yes, Dubai is impressive: it overwhelms you with its architecture, its city-like shopping malls, its impeccable beaches, and its neighborhoods like the Marina and Downtown that look like they're straight out of a futuristic movie.
+Traveling to Dubai was, for me, an experience full of contrasts.
+I had high expectations for getting to know it, not only because of the Burj Khalifa or its extreme luxuries, but also because of everything I had seen in documentaries and on social media about life in the Emirates.

 Added to this was the omnipresent image of the emir on murals and posters, depicted as if he were a divine or messianic figure.
 This is the construction of an official narrative that leaves no room for other voices, as if everything were perfect , even though there are many invisible realities beneath.

-Over time, as I moved to areas like the Marina or the Burj Khalifa area, Dubai showed me its most attractive side: modern, clean, walkable, with pleasant beaches and a thoughtful urban design.
+Over time, as I moved to areas like the Marina and the Burj Khalifa area, Dubai showed me its most attractive side: modern, clean, walkable, with pleasant beaches and a well-maintained urban design.
 I really liked those areas.
-They left me with a more positive feeling.
-But I can't deny that this duality, between the fascinating spectacle and the empty scenery , was a constant throughout the trip.

 Dubai isn't an easy city to understand.
 It's unique, yes, but it's also complex.
 It dazzles you and makes you uncomfortable.